Novogenuata/Archive--Java-swing-application/README.md

-A very simple notepad application
+A very simple notepad application  </br>
-Made in 2023 as a Programming 2 final project
+made in 2023 as a Programming 2 final project